FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 If your Custom Authentication implementation depends on third party libraries, you have two implementation approaches:

 -   You can use a fat jar file that stores your classes and the classes from all dependent jars into a one single jar file.
--   Add a Class-Path attribute to the `MANIFEST.MF` file, in which you must enumerate your dependent jars separated by spaces or tabs. <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> will add the enumerated libraries to the Custom Authentication implementation classpath.
+-   Add a Class-Path attribute to the `MANIFEST.MF` file, in which you must enumerate your dependent jars separated by spaces or tabs. {{< SecureTransport/securetransportname >}} will add the enumerated libraries to the Custom Authentication implementation classpath.
 See <https://docs.oracle.com/javase/tutorial/deployment/jar/downman.html>

 > **Note:**
 >